Creating Headings on MS-Word

 How To Create Headings And Subsections On MS-Word

-A numbered academic heading enables a reader to know the beginning and end of each section.
+A numbered academic heading lets a reader know each section’s beginning and end.
 Partitioning writing into Chapters, sections, and sub-sections is necessary for e-books, thesis, seminar writings, etc.

-Headings on MS Word also help to enable easy navigation through the content of the work.
+Headings on MS Word also help to enable easy navigation through the work’s content.
 One can easily point to a particular section when reading from any section of the page.
-It also enables the preparation of a table of content for the writing.
+They also enable the preparation of a table of contents for the writing.

 Creating Academic Headings And Subsections